Investor Visas

 The usual health and character requirements for any residence application apply.

-There are strict rules about how funds are transferred, keep intact from other funds input into holding investments before finally being interested.
+There are strict rules about how funds are transferred, keep intact from other funds input into holding investments before finally being invested.
 These rules can be confusing and easy to accidentally breach.
 There are also rules about changing investments during the investment period.

 Can I buy a house?